|

 more efficient fire department was necessary to protect a city

+so prone to fire disasters.
 The switch to a paid fire department

 meant great changes in the daily life of a firefighter.
 Before